[Study adapted from the video “Did Ancient Israelites Qualify Their Fields?“, from the series Establishing the Head of the Year.]

-My name is Norman Willis.
-In this video presentation, we are going to ask the very rhetorical question: Did Ancient Israel Qualify Their Barley Fields?
+In this study we are going to ask the very rhetorical question: Did Ancient Israel Qualify Their Barley Fields?
 Or is that something that some modern Messianic search team has just completely made up?

 Before we begin, I need to get into something that I never thought I would see the day of having to do.
 I never thought I would have to get into this inside the household of faith.
 But here we are, we are going to talk about copyright law and fair use.

-“But now Messiah is risen from the dead, and has become the firstfruits of those who have fallen asleep.”
-[Speaking about the Omer offering, the Firstfruits offering, the Wave Sheaf offering].
+20 “But now Messiah is risen from the dead, and has become the firstfruits of those who have fallen asleep.”
+[Speaking about the Omer offering, the First Fruits offering, the Wave Sheaf offering].

 So, we know that Messiah is symbolized by the First Fruits.
 But now notice the sequence in verse 23.